Nashville Hot Chicken Recipe

 Steps to Make Nashville Hot Chicken

-2. Set up the coating.
-Whisk together buttermilk, hot sauce, eggs, and pickle juice.
-Prepare two bowls of flour for dredging.
+- Prepare the coating by whisking the buttermilk, eggs, hot sauce, and pickle juice.
+Set up two bowls of flour for the dredging process.

-3. Dredge the chicken.
-Dip each piece into flour, then into the buttermilk mixture, then back into the second bowl of flour.
+- Dredge each piece in flour, dip it in the buttermilk mixture, then dredge again in the second bowl of flour.
+Let the pieces rest briefly so the coating sets.

 Recipe Variations